-SSI involving implants is complicated by development of biofilms comprising a multi-layered structure of bacteria and extracellular matrix.
+Implant associated SSI is complicated by development of biofilms comprising a multi-layered structure of bacteria and extracellular matrix.
 Bacterial adhesion to implants is a complex process influenced by environmental factors, bacterial properties and both material surface and local tissue properties (Ribeiro and others 2012).
 Biofilms form within a few hours, limiting the effectiveness of the host immune response and preventing adequate local therapeutic concentrations of systemically administered antibiotics (Havard 2015).
-When SSI in TPLO fails to respond to prolonged appropriate antimicrobial therapy, implant retrieval is recommended and is reported necessary in 33 to 92% cases (Fitzpatrick and Solano 2010; Savicky and others 2013).
-The study retrieval rate (37.5%) is similar to that reported by Fitzpatrick and Solano (2010) where again there was no correlation between the organism responsible for SSI and the necessity for implant retrieval.
+When SSI in TPLO fails to respond to prolonged appropriate antimicrobial therapy, implant retrieval is recommended and is reported necessary in 30.3 to 92% cases (Fitzpatrick and Solano 2010; Savicky and others 2013).
+The study retrieval rate (37.5%) is within the range reported (30.3-39.3%) by Fitzpatrick and Solano (2010).